mettta/html2pdf/docs/GRID_SPLIT_EDGE_CASES.md

 ## 8. Nested grids / absolute positioning
 - **Nested grids**: treat inner grids as normal children; monitor heights.
 - **Absolute positioned items**: height = 0 → may disappear from layout.
 - **Strategy**: if child has `position:absolute`, consider moving it along but warn.
-For nested grids, ensure they carry `flagNoBreak` to avoid splitting inside inadvertently.
+For nested grids, ensure they carry `markNoBreak` to avoid splitting inside inadvertently.

 ## 9. Content that cannot be broken
 - **Examples**: large images/SVG, charts.